solaceten/WHMCS-Gateway-Fees/README.md

 To install this addon module, upload the **gateway_fees** directory to **/modules/addons/**.

-Go to WHMCS > Setup -> Addon Modules, active and configure.
+Go to your admin WHMCS > Setup -> Addon Modules, active and configure.
 Your activated payment gateways will be shown there.
 Against each one, you can set fixed fee price $ and/or % per transaction - and also select if you want to add a max fee and if the fee should be taxable.

 To test it, go to any invoice and change the payment method to one that you have added a fee to.
 It should now show the new fee.
-This should work for all newly generated invoices.
+This should work for all newly generated invoices too.

 NO SUPPORT - USE AS IS.
 However, if you do come up with an issue, open a thread in the issues section, or in WHMCS forums, you might get some help there.

 Thanks to Dev @leemahoney3 and tester @solaceten for modernising this and keeping it alive.
+Thanks for all who contribute.
+Keep Code Alive!

 If you found it useful, please consider a donation: